Chinx: 1983–1999: Beginnings

-Chinx was born and raised in Far Rockaway, Queens on December 4, 1983, living in both Redfern Houses and Edgemere Houses, now known as Ocean Bay Apartments.
+Chinx was born and raised in Far Rockaway, Queens on December 4, 1983, living in both the Redfern Houses and the Edgemere Houses.
 He spent time in North Amityville in his teenage years where he briefly attended high school.
 When speaking of how he started rapping, Chinx said, "I started rapping at the table in junior high school for fun with the homies, and then by 9th grade is when I started taking music seriously.
 At that point is when I started investing my street money into my studio time and trying to find my sound."

-He said he chose the name "Chinx Drugz" since he "used to smoke a lot of weed back in the day, and this older chick used to call me chinky and it stuck; the Drugz, well, that's self explanatory — I been slangin' on these corners."
+He said he chose the name "Chinx Drugz" since he "used to smoke a lot of weed back in the day, and this older chick used to call me chinky and it stuck; the Drugz, well, that's self explanatory—I been slangin' on these corners."

 Career

 2000–2010: Riot Squad and Hurry Up & Die series

 Chinx first started rapping with his close friend Stack Bundles while he was in high school, whom he would later form the group Riot Squad with, along with local rappers Bynoe and Cau2Gs.
 The group started to gain a buzz throughout New York but that ended abruptly in early 2005 when Chinx was sentenced to nearly 5 years in prison.
 He served his time at Arthur Kill Correctional Facility.

 During this time, Bundles formed a friendship with rapper Max B, and together they joined Jim Jones' group Byrd Gang.

-While Chinx was incarcerated, on June 11, 2007, fellow rapper and friend Stack Bundles was shot and killed.
+While Chinx was incarcerated, on June 11, 2007 fellow rapper and friend Stack Bundles was shot and killed.
 In late 2008, Chinx was released from prison and through his affiliation with the now deceased Bundles, he met Max B. The following year, Max B introduced Chinx to fellow New York rapper French Montana, who was still relatively unknown at the time.
-Together, Chinx and Montana formed the hip hop group, Coke Boys.
+Together, Chinx and Montana formed the hip hop group Coke Boys.
 On April 13, 2009, Drugz released his first solo mixtape, Hurry Up & Die Vol. 1: Get Ya Casket On.

 He followed that with Hurry Up & Die Vol. 2: From The Cage To The Stage on January 7, 2010.
 Drugz then released the third mixtape in that series, Hurry Up & Die Vol. 3 on April 13, 2010.